Close Menu

 Handhelds are crucial for those who want to manage how their device handles power and performance, especially since they’re usually not as powerful as full-blown gaming PCs.
 They need to balance performance with battery life, and their users are totally on board with making those adjustments on the fly.

 Unfortunately, it seems like most gaming laptop makers aren’t interested in giving users that kind of control.
-As I mentioned above and that’s what a common belief in the laptop market, want to game for hours?
-Don’t worry, just sit on the chair and plug in the charger as much time as you have to play.
+As I mentioned above, that’s a common belief in the laptop market.
+Do you want to game for hours?
+Don’t worry, just sit on the chair and plug in the charger as long as you have to play.
 That’s why on most portable computers, your only real options are pretty basic: Best performance, Balanced, and Best efficiency.
 For more detailed adjustments, you might have to venture into BIOS settings.

 But that’s nothing compared to the detailed, user-friendly control you get with the latest handheld.
 Wouldn’t it be great if gaming laptops could offer something similar?
 Imagine being able to fine-tune your gaming experience without needing to stay plugged into the wall.
 That’s the dream, right?